anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## Dialing In the Shifting

-Coming from 10-speed, I had more trouble dialing in this drivetrain than I expected.
-The job is conceptually the same, but 12-speed gives you less room to be sloppy.
-The chain is narrower, the cassette spacing is tighter, and adjustments that would have been close enough on a 10-speed setup were not close enough here.
+I had more trouble dialing in this drivetrain than I expected.
+12-speed gives you less room to be sloppy: the chain is narrower, the cassette spacing is tighter, and adjustments that would have been close enough on a 10-speed setup were not close enough here.

 Coming at it from first principles, the useful way to think about derailleur adjustment is in terms of the control variables that govern shifting.